 Keys to Overcome The Overwhelm

+The darkness of overwhelm seemed to close its slimy tentacles around my soul.
+I felt without hope.
+I was a new single mom of 4 and I honestly had no idea how we were going to make it.
 I knelt before my grandma’s old blue rocker with my head on the lap of the seat, willingly giving in to the overwhelm.
-As the darkness of overwhelm closed its tentacles around my soul, I suddenly envisioned a light, no bigger than a pinprick, but that is the POWER of light.
+Suddenly I envisioned a light, no bigger than a pinprick, but that is the POWER of light.
 In the deepest darkest place, it doesn’t take much to let us know we are not alone and there is hope.

 The light did not get bigger, but it spoke a thousand promises of what was yet to come if only I focused on the light and not the darkness.